In line with government guidelines, Kilmainham Gaol Museum is currently closed.

-Entrance to Kilmainham Gaol is by guided tour only and is managed through timed tickets.
+Entrance to Kilmainham Gaol is by guided tour and is managed through timed tickets.
 Online booking is required.
 Please do not travel to Kilmainham Gaol if you have not booked tickets.
 Cancellation tickets for the day will be released online between 9:15am – 9:30am.

 Please note that the online system is for use by individuals and not for group bookings.
 Please refer to our terms and conditions.
 Further information on tours, tickets and facilities can be found on Plan a Visit & Frequently Asked Questions.